simonakom/movie-actor-api/README.md

 Before you begin, ensure you have the following installed on your machine:

 - Node.js: [Download here](https://nodejs.org/)
-- npm (Node Package Manager): Comes with Node.js installation
+- npm (Node Package Manager): comes with Node.js installation

 ## Set up